SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 SerenityOS can also be built with the [Clang](https://en.wikipedia.org/wiki/Clang) compiler instead of GCC.
 This is useful for stopping us from relying on compiler-specific behavior, and the built-in static analyzer helps us catch more bugs.
 Code compiled with both of these toolchains works identically in most cases, with the limitation that ports can't be built with Clang yet.

 To build the Clang-based toolchain, run `BuildClang.sh` from the `Toolchain` directory.
-The script defaults to building the tooling needed for 32-bit SerenityOS, but the `ARCH=x86_64` environment variable can be set to build the 64-bit toolchain.
+The script will build a Clang toolchain that is capable of building applications for the build host and serenity, for all supported architecutres (i686, x86_64 and aarch64).

 **Warning:** While the build script is running, your computer may slow down extremely or even lock up for short intervals.
 This generally happens if you have more CPU cores than free RAM in gigabytes.
 To fix this, limit the number